gilardia/COMP501/Labs/Lab1.md

 * In Git Extensions, open the COMP501 repository, and click on Pull (the down arrow).
 For the Remote, select upstream and click Pull.

-Open Lab1.hs, and practice with the functions you see there.
+Second, open Lab1.hs, and practice with the functions you see there.

-Once done, don't forget to commit and push your work using either the command line, TortoiseGit or Git Extensions.
+Finally, don't forget to commit and push your work using either the command line, TortoiseGit or Git Extensions.
+It's a good habit to commit and push frequently.

 * In the command prompt (Git Bash), type in the following: